Continuing Care Assistant (Part-time studies)School of Health Sciences Certificate

 As a continuing care assistant, you’ll work directly with clients in long-term care, home care, assisted living, some areas in acute care, and even special needs classrooms.
 You’ll help them with mobility, personal care, assisting them to eat their meals, and medication monitoring.
 It’s a face-to-face, people-focused job.

 Saskatchewan Polytechnic's Continuing Care Assistant program is a one-year certificate program that you can take in Saskatoon, Regina or Prince Albert.
-You can also take it through your local regional college or through part-time distance education.
+You can also take it through your local regional college or through part-time distance Flexible Learning.

 Note: The winter delivery of the program in Prince Albert is marketed almost exclusively to international students with a study permit, although it may be available to domestic students as well.

 The program combines hands-on classroom learning with practical clinical experience.
 You’ll build knowledge and skills in:

 - addressing individual psychosocial needs;

 - administering personal care;

 - dementia management strategies;

 - gerontology (a major area of study);